US Northwest, Canada devastated by flood, 1 death reported

 It was the second major widespread flood event in the northwest part of Washington state in less than two years, and climate change is fueling more powerful and frequent severe weather, Whatcom County officials told the Bellingham Herald.

-About 5.57 inches of rain fell at Bellingham International Airport from Saturday through Monday, Nov.
-15. The normal monthly rain total is 5.2 inches for November, according to National Weather Service data.
+About 5.57 inches (14.14 centimeters) of rain fell at Bellingham International Airport from Saturday through Monday, Nov.
+15. The normal monthly rain total is 5.2 inches (13.2 centimeters) for November, according to National Weather Service data.

 More than 31,000 Washington state electrical customers remained without power on Tuesday.

 The National Weather Service had issued flood warnings for several rivers around western Washington.
-There was good news in that south of Bellingham, the Skagit River at Mount Vernon crested at a level below that of a flood wall constructed in 2016 to hold back rushing waters, The Seattle Times reported.
+South of Bellingham, the Skagit River at Mount Vernon crested at a level below that of a flood wall constructed in 2016 to hold back rushing waters, The Seattle Times reported.

+Up the Skagit River from Mount Vernon in the town of Hamilton, floodwaters that surrounded homes were slowly receding Tuesday evening, Q13-TV reported.

 “Rough.
 Kind of like a nightmare,” said Kerns, who has lived in Hamilton since 1980.